FairPy: A Toolkit for Evaluation of Prediction Biases and their Mitigation in Large Language Models: Abstract

 \section{Abstract}

-Studies have shown that large pretrained language models exhibit biases against social groups based on race, gender etc, which they inherit from the datasets they are trained on.
-Various researchers have proposed mathematical tools for quantifying and identifying these biases.
-There have been methods proposed to mitigate such biases.
-In this paper, we present a comprehensive quantitative evaluation of different kinds of biases such as race, gender, ethnicity, age etc. exhibited by popular pretrained language models such as BERT, GPT-2 etc. and also present a toolkit that provides plug-and-play interfaces to connect mathematical tools to identify biases with large pretrained language models such as BERT, GPT-2 etc. and also present users with the opportunity to test custom models against these metrics.
-The toolkit also allows users to debias existing and custom models using the debiasing techniques proposed so far.
-The toolkit is available at \href{https://github.com/HrishikeshVish/Fairpy}{https://github.com/HrishikeshVish/Fairpy}
+Recent studies have demonstrated that large pretrained language models (LLMs) such as BERT and GPT-2 exhibit biases in token prediction, often inherited from the data distributions present in their training corpora.
+In response, a number of mathematical frameworks have been proposed to quantify, identify, and mitigate these the likelihood of biased token predictions.
+In this paper, we present a comprehensive survey of such techniques tailored towards widely used LLMs such as BERT, GPT-2, etc. We additionally introduce Fairpy, a modular and extensible toolkit that provides plug-and-play interfaces for integrating these mathematical tools, enabling users to evaluate both pretrained and custom language models.
+Fairpy supports the implementation of existing debiasing algorithms.
+The toolkit is open-source and publicly available at: \href{https://github.com/HrishikeshVish/Fairpy}{https://github.com/HrishikeshVish/Fairpy}.